-Accountable Care Organizations (ACOs) are health care organizations formed by groups of doctors, hospitals, and other health care providers, who (1) assemble voluntarily to give coordinated high quality care to their U.S. Medicare patients, and (2) can be held accountable for the cost and quality of care delivered to a defined population (Center for Medicare & Medicaid Services [CMS], 2014; Devers & Berenson, 2009).
-ACOs were essentially created to operate a model of coordinated care within a payment system that allows them to share Medicare savings, conditional on the delivery of high quality care.
+Accountable Care Organizations (ACOs) are health care organizations formed by groups of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high quality care to their U.S. Medicare patients and that can be held accountable for the cost and quality of care delivered to a defined population (Center for Medicare & Medicaid

+Services [CMS], 2014; Devers & Berenson, 2009).
+ACOs were essentially created to operate a model of coordinated care within a payment system that allows them to share Medicare savings, conditional on delivering high quality care.
 The US Patient Protection and Affordable Care Act includes a provision that allows Medicare to reward healthcare organizations with a share of the savings that would result from improving care quality and reducing the cost for their eligible Medicare populations.
-ACO status is compulsory for participation in the Medicare Shared Savings Program (Holloway, 2013).
-More on the requirements of ACOs is provided in Exhibit 2.
+To participate in the Medicare Shared Savings Program, healthcare organizations need to become ACOs (Holloway, 2013).
+More on requirements of ACOs is provided in Exhibit 2.